 Dating all the way back to 1733, Church Hill has historic sites tucked within its streets that are definitely worth a visit.
 Perhaps the most notable is St. John’s Church, a significant site of the American Revolution.
 It was here that over 100 Virginia colonial leaders retreated to safety in 1775, and where Patrick Henry – a Founding Father of the United States – delivered his famous speech stating, “Give me liberty or give me death”.
 You can take guided tours of the church, and in summer it is the setting for historical re-enactments.
 Chimborazo Park is also worth stopping by, with a museum now situated where the Civil War Hospital was once located.

-Take a tour encompassing these sites and more, on foot, by bus or by bicycle, with The Valentine historic centre.
+Take a tour encompassing these sites and more, on foot, by bus or by bicycle.
 You can also get around on two wheels by taking a bike tour with the much-loved Richmond Rides; the outfit’s local tour guides introduce visitors to the community and popular foodie spots, in addition to the history of these neighbourhoods and panoramic views.
 For a more novel way to see the sites, take a tour with Segway of Richmond.

 On any of these tours, you’ll no doubt stop by Libby Hill, where you can take in views across Richmond.
 As one of the neighbourhood’s original parks, this view was historically likened to the one from Richmond Park in London, which is how the city its name.